WorldVistA/docker-vista/README.md

     docker build --build-arg flags="-c -b -s" --build-arg instance="cachevista" --build-arg postInstallScript="-p ./Common/pvPostInstall.sh" --build-arg entry="/opt/cachesys" -t cachevista .
     docker run -p 9430:9430 -p 8001:8001 -p2222:22 -p57772:57772 -d -P --name=cache cachevista

+### Building ViViAn and Dox with Docker

+Utilizing the "-v" argument flag, the system will attempt to execute the tasks which will install a MUMPS environment, execute tasks to gather data and generate HTML pages, then set up a web server on the container to display the data.
+These steps have been documented as part of the OSEHRA/VistA repository found [here](https://github.com/OSEHRA/VistA/blob/master/Documentation/generateDockerViViaNAndDox.rst)

 ## Roll-and-Scroll Access for non Caché installs

 1) Tied VistA user: